miko3k/iconized/README.md

 * `iconized-andorid` - decoder which returns `android.graphics.Bitmap`
 * `iconized-test` - utility classes for unit testing, not intended for public use

 We always use native PNG decoder (ImageIO or `android.graphics.BitmapFactory`).
+We also attempt not to copy data around and parsing is always done in single pass.

 ## Purpose